Unicode in Microsoft Windows: Windows 9x

-In 2001, Microsoft released a special supplement to Microsoft's old Windows 9x systems.
+In 2001, Microsoft released a special supplement to Microsoft's old Windows 9x systems, which was described as providing "a layer over the Win32 API on Windows 95/98/Me so that a software developer can write a single Unicode version of their application and have it run properly on all platforms."
 It includes a dynamic link library, 'unicows.dll', (only 240 KB) containing the 16-bit flavor (the ones with the letter W on the end) of all the basic functions of Windows API.
-It is merely a translation layer: SetWindowTextW will simply convert its input using the current codepage and call SetWindowTextA.
+It is merely a translation layer: SetWindowTextW will simply convert its input using the current codepage and call SetWindowTextA on Windows 9x, while Windows NT systems will pass through to the OS version of SetWindowTextW.

+Alternatives exist, among them OPENCOW.DLL, "The Open Layer for Unicode for Windows", a free (MPL 1.1/GPL 2.0/LGPL 2.1 licensed) re-implementation of the MSLU by Mozilla.
+Open source versions of the UNICOWS.LIB link library are also available, which can be used with the original UNICOWS.DLL or OPENCOW.DLL.

 UTF-8

 Microsoft Windows (Windows XP and later) has a code page designated for UTF-8, code page 65001 or CP_UTF8.
-For a long time, it was impossible to set the locale code page to 65001, leaving this code page only available for (a) explicit conversion functions such as MultiByteToWideChar and/or (b) the Win32 console command chcp 65001 to translate stdin/out between UTF-8 and UTF-16.
+For a long time, it was impossible to set the locale code page to 65001, leaving this code page only available for a) explicit conversion functions such as MultiByteToWideChar and/or b) the Win32 console command chcp 65001 to translate stdin/out between UTF-8 and UTF-16.
 This meant that "narrow" functions, in particular fopen (which opens files), couldn't be called with UTF-8 strings, and in fact there was no way to open all possible files using fopen no matter what the locale was set to and/or what bytes were put in the string, as none of the available locales could produce all possible UTF-16 characters.
 This problem also applied to all other APIs that take or return 8-bit strings, including Windows ones such as SetWindowText.